tttor/ctrl-foundation/method/policy-based/dpg_silver_2014.md

         by stochastic gradient ascent of Equation 5.
       * Both the actor and the critic use an **importance sampling ratio** to adjust for the fact that actions were selected according to `\pi` rather than `\beta`
+* In continuous action spaces, greedy policy improvement becomes problematic, requiring a global maximisation at every step
+  * Instead, alternative is to move the policy in the direction of the gradient of Q, rather than globally maximising Q